 Executive Vice President and Provost

-Under the direction of faculty artist and professor Yu-Ting Su, the UNI Horn Choir will offer a fall recital.
+Under the direction of UNI School of Music professor and conductor S. Daniel Galyen, the Symphonic Band will offer a spring concert.
 This event is free and open to the public.

 The Sixth Annual Holocaust Remembrance Ceremony will feature a presentation by Inge Auerbacher, survivor of Terezín (Theresienstadt) Concentration Camp.
 Auerbacher is the author of several books on the Holocaust, including the story of her survival, I Am a Star; and the recipient of numerous awards for her books and work teaching tolerance and human rights.
 The ceremony will include a performance of music, the lighting of candles in memory of the victims of the Holocaust and other genocides as well as a special presentation to the Grout Museum at the end of the ceremony.
 The event is free and open to the public.
 Sponsors are the Center for Holocaust and Genocide Education, Sons of Jacob Synagogue of Waterloo, Cedar Valley Interfaith Council, Catholic Parishes of Waterloo, the Peace and Justice Center of the Cedar Valley and the College of Humanities, Arts and Sciences.

 Join the RRTTC and CAB for a free screening of the movie Wall-E. The film will be shown at 7 and 9:30 p.m. in honor of UNI Earthweek Celebration.
 Free snacks and beverages will be provided but remember to bring your own reusable cup!

 Learn the basics of using Promethean interactive whiteboards at the Promethean Party.
 Play while you learn.
 Socialize and learn about a great piece of educational technology.
 Refreshments provided.